Meet our academics

 Professor Andrew Horsfield is Professor of Theory and Simulation of Materials and Course Director for MSc Advanced Materials Science Engineering.
 In this video he discusses why Quantum Mechancics is useful.

 Dr. Stella Pedrazzini - High Temperature Materials

-Dr. Stella Pedrazzini is a lecturer in the Department.
-In this video she discusses how we design high temperature materials and why they are important to investigate.
+Dr Stella Pedrazzini is a Lecturer in the Department.
+Dr Pedrazzini's research focuses on the Engineering Alloys theme.
+In this video, she discusses how we can design high-temperature materials and the importance of investigating these mateials.

 Professor Stephen Skinner - Future Energy Technologies

-Professor Stephen Skinner is a Professor Materials Chemistry.
-In this video he discusses the future of Energy Technologies and how these could be used as alternatives to fossil fuels.
+Professor Stephen Skinner is a Professor of Materials Chemistry in the Ceramics and Glasses theme.
+In this video, he discusses the future of Energy Technologies and how these technologies could be used as alternatives to fossil fuels.

 Professor Molly Stevens - A new way to grow a bone

 Professor Molly Stevens is a Professor of Biomedical Materials and Regenerative Medicine in the Department of Materials and the Department of Bioengineering.
 In this video she discusses what does it take to regrow bone in mass quantities?
 Typical bone regeneration — wherein bone is taken from a patient's hip and grafted onto damaged bone elsewhere in the body — is limited and can cause great pain just a few years after operation.
 In an informative talk, Professor Molly Stevens introduces a new stem cell application that harnesses bone's innate ability to regenerate and produces vast quantities of bone tissue painlessly.